TerminadaPool/libsecp256k1-iog-debian/README.md

 This is not an official deb package and it doesn't do things the official Debian/Ubuntu way.
 In particular, it is not possible to use the official Debian/Ubuntu version of haskell to compile the cardano-node.
 Furthermore, this deb package will not deliver the proper copyright documents or any manuals.

 The deb package produced will install things in the following standard locations:
-* Libraries (libsecp256k1.so.0, libsecp256k1.a, libsecp256k1.la) get placed in /usr/lib/
+* Libraries (libsecp256k1.so.0, libsecp256k1.a) get placed in /usr/lib/

-# How to make your own libsecp256k1-0-iog and libsecp256k1-dev-iog deb packages
+# How to make your own libsecp256k1-0-iog and libsecp256k1-iog-dev deb packages
 ## Setup your build environment
 Install build dependencies and some extra requirments
 (as root)
 ```
-apt install build-essential fakeroot devscripts debhelper git curl automake build-essential pkg-config libffi-dev libgmp-dev libssl-dev libtinfo-dev libsystemd-dev zlib1g-dev make g++ jq libncursesw5 libtool autoconf llvm llvm-dev libnuma-dev libncurses-dev libncurses5
+apt install build-essential fakeroot devscripts debhelper autoconf-archive d-shlibs pkg-kde-tools git curl automake pkg-config libffi-dev libgmp-dev libssl-dev libtinfo-dev libsystemd-dev zlib1g-dev make g++ jq libncursesw5 libtool autoconf llvm llvm-dev libnuma-dev libncurses-dev libncurses5
 ```
 Some of those may only be required for building cardano-node.
-But if you are trying to build the IOG version of libsecp256k1 then you obviously want this to compile cardano-node anyway.
+But if you are trying to build the IOG version of libsecp256k1 then you likely want this to compile cardano-node anyway.

 ## Create a separate user ('builder') for building
 This is advisable so that the installation of GHC and its configuration won't interfere with anything in your normal user account.